nasa/ExoMiner/explainability/README.md

 Hyper-parameters
 - Number of planet prototypes
 - Score threshold for candidates to planet prototypes
-- Number of trials
-- Change in score threshold
+- Change in explainability score threshold

 Algorithm
 1. For trial t_1, ..., t_N